ADACS-Australia/OzSTAR-User-Guide/docs/source/1a-nt_oz/what-s-new.rst

 Projects and filesystem
 ------------

-Ngarguu Tindebeek and the existing OzSTAR cluster shares the same project management system and filesystem.
+Ngarrgu Tindebeek and the existing OzSTAR cluster shares the same project management system and filesystem.
 An additional 14 PB of storage has been added to the existing Lustre file system (/fred), which is accessible on OzSTAR and Ngarrgu Tindebeek.